hl2/hl2.github.io/_includes/contents/home/carousel/slide-1.md

-## Our crowdfunding campaign is launched!
+## Our Kickstarter campaign is launched!